Spatial Markov property in Brownian disks: Peeling of a triangulation with a boundary

 where the convergence holds in distribution in $(\M^{GHPU},\dd_{GHPU})$, and $(\D',D',\mathbf{V}',\Gamma')$ is a curve-decorated free Brownian disk of perimeter $1$ (the precise definition of this limiting space will be given below in Section \ref{sec:limspace}).
 We note that $\E[\mathbf{V}'(\D')]=1$ (the density of $\mathbf{V}'(\D')$ is the function $r\mapsto (2\pi r^5)^{-1/2}\exp(-1/(2r))$, cf. \cite[Section 1.5]{BM}).

-The convergence \eqref{convGHPU-unpointed} seems to be stated incorrectly since the paths $\wh\Theta'_L$ are {\it not continuous} and thus $(V(\t'_L),\sqrt{3/2}\,L^{-1/2}\dg,\nu'_L,\wh\Theta'_L)$ does not belong to the space $\M^{GHPU}$.
+The convergence \eqref{convGHPU-unpointed} seems to be stated incorrectly since the paths $\wh\Theta'_L$ are {\it not continuous} and thus the random space $(V(\t'_L),\sqrt{3/2}\,L^{-1/2}\dg,\nu'_L,\wh\Theta'_L)$ does not belong to $\M^{GHPU}$.
 There is however a straightforward way of overcoming this difficulty, by replacing $V(\t'_L)$ with the union of all its edges, each edge being represented by a copy of the interval $[0,1]$, so that the boundary path can be made continuous and its range will be the union of the boundary edges --- see \cite{AHS} for more details.

 We now want to argue that a result similar to \eqref{convGHPU-unpointed} holds for rooted {\it and pointed} triangulations.
 So, for every integer $L\geq 1$, let $\t_L$ be a Boltzmann distributed rooted and pointed triangulation with a simple boundary of size $L$.
 We define $V_i(\t_L)$, $\nu_L$ and $\Theta_L$ in the same way as $V_i(\t'_L)$, $\nu'_L$ and $\Theta'_L$ were defined above, and we also write $v_*^{(L)}$ for the distinguished vertex of $\t_L$.
 Then, we have